crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 ---
-title: "Lifetime Event Loop"
+title: "A new Event Loop for UNIX operating systems"
 author: straight-shoota,ysbaddaden
-summary: ""
+summary: >
+  We're changing how the event loop operates.
+This improves performance, removes `libevent` as a runtime dependency, and paves the way to multi-threading.
 categories: technical
-tags: [feature, eventloop, concurrency]
+tags: [feature, eventloop, concurrency, 84codes]
 ---

 A core component of Crystal's concurrency model is the **event loop**.
 It